Pricing for Employment Tribunal Claims

 - if it is an automatic unfair dismissal claim

 - if it is a constructive dismissal claim

 - allegations of discrimination which are linked to the dismissal

 - making or defending a costs application.

-- preparing the claim
+- preparing the claim or response

 - preparing for (and attending) a preliminary hearing, if ordered by a tribunal